-I coined the other aspect your ‘sense of otherness,’ which often turns into an inner bully and judge that keeps you from reaching the full potential of your soul and finding true happiness and peace; it pressures and pushes you to seek validation only in your relationship with others, promoting the codependency and dysfunctional dynamics of early childhood.
+I coined the other aspect your ‘sense of otherness,’ which often turns into an inner bully and judge that keeps you from reaching the full potential of your soul and finding true happiness and peace; it pressures and pushes you to seek validation only through your relationship with others, promoting the codependency and dysfunctional dynamics of early childhood.

 This is where an overly self-centered or imbalanced person is completely trapped in, usually because their sense of self has somehow been distorted or crushed.
 They may look confident and strong, often overcompensating for hidden feelings of inadequacy or vulnerability, but they’re disconnected from themselves, thus unable to connect with others in an authentic, loving manner.

 But like I said earlier, this is just one side of the coin; low self-esteem or self-loathing also reflects a big ego, because a similar disconnection is behind a negative self-perception as well.
 Since the ego fuels any self-image, it can hide behind those who appear as either victims or perpetrators, as well as those with a ‘spiritualized’ ego (see Are You Developing a Spiritualized Ego?)—because where there’s judgment and separation, there’s ego.

 Ego Is Your Attachment To Sensory Perception

 From a spiritual perspective, ego allows you to experience the world in individualized form through your sense of self, as your own life-movie, but it can get so attached to sensory perception that it traps you in the illusions of the world—of what appears as your ‘otherness.’
 Since your perception is mostly colored and controlled by ego, at least until you nurture greater self-awareness and self-love, the bigger your sense of otherness, the bigger your ego.
 In other words, you can measure your ego by how attached to and identified with the world, as opposed to how close to your soul, you really are.